incompl/nom/README.md

 ## Prototype and Visual Design

 Now that we have wireframes, the next step is to do the visual design for the site.
 Sometimes a designer would make mocks that the developers would work from.
 In my case, I am going to make the design and the HTML + CSS prototype at the same time.
 I find that doing your design while prototyping keeps the design more "real", since converting mocks to functional layouts can be tricky.
-It also allowed me to make sure the visual designed worked with the [responsive](http://alistapart.com/article/responsive-web-design) layout.
+It also allowed me to make sure the visual design worked with the [responsive](http://alistapart.com/article/responsive-web-design) layout.

 ## From Prototype to Functional Site